eriks-23/276-Lab2/README.md

 # Video Questions

-currently @ 3:30 in video I go sleep now
+currently @ 3:30 in video

 describe the following git commands: